-Pine Island median real estate prices are $230,866, which is more expensive than 90.6% of the neighborhoods in South Carolina and 68.3% of the neighborhoods in the U.S.
+Pine Island median real estate price is $408,837, which is more expensive than 82.3% of the neighborhoods in South Carolina and 63.3% of the neighborhoods in the U.S.

-Average rental prices in Pine Island are currently $636, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 71.0% of the neighborhoods in South Carolina.
+The average rental price in Pine Island is currently $2,220, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 75.7% of the neighborhoods in South Carolina.

 Pine Island is a suburban neighborhood (based on population density) located in Myrtle Beach, South Carolina.

-Pine Island real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and apartment complexes/high-rise apartments.
-Most of the residential real estate is occupied by a mixture of owners and renters.
+Pine Island real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
+Most of the residential real estate is renter occupied.
 Many of the residences in the Pine Island neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built between 1970 and 1999.

-Did you know that the Pine Island neighborhood has more Dutch and Romanian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Pine Island neighborhood has more Arab and Scottish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 3.1% of this neighborhood's residents have Dutch ancestry and 0.8% have Romanian ancestry.
+In fact, 5.3% of this neighborhood's residents have Arab ancestry and 5.9% have Scottish ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.